 If you have organizational units under your top-level organization, you can set automatic licensing options for specific organizational units.

-G Suite on the Annual Plan
+Google Workspace (G Suite) on the Annual Plan

 2. User-based manual license assignment